🎮

 PowKiddy RGB10 Max 2 pairs the hardware with 5.0 inch, IPS, 60 Hz, 854 x 480, 16:9, and 195.93 PPI.
 That is the kind of detail stack retro buyers should linger on, because a handheld can be technically capable and still feel wrong if the aspect ratio, sharpness, and scaling story are off.
 The screen protection is listed as Tempered Glass (OCA Laminated), a small clue that often hints at how polished or rough the front face might feel in daily use.

 The controls are described with Cross Upper placement, Dual thumbsticks with L3/R3 Lower placement, 4 Buttons, L1, R1, L2, R2 Vertical, and Power, Reset, Volume +-, 2 Function Buttons, WiFi On/Off Switch.
 That matters more than many spec sheets admit, because the difference between a fun handheld and a fatiguing one often shows up in the D-pad, shoulder shape, and how naturally the thumbs settle into place.
-If the screen is what sells a handheld in screenshots, the controls are what decide whether it earns repeat sessions.
+A device can run a game and still fail the vibe test if the controls feel like an afterthought.

 PowKiddy RGB10 Max 2 becomes much easier to judge once it is forced into the same room as PowKiddy RGB10 Max, PowKiddy RGB10S, and PowKiddy X17.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.